Superintendent Leadership Team

 Chief Financial Officer

-Victoria Farrar manages procurement and special projects for Cartwright School District.
-She has over seven years of experience managing all areas of school operations including human resources, transportation, business services, food service, maintenance, and accounting.
+Victoria Farrar manages procurement and special projects for Cartwright.
+She has over nine years of experience managing all areas of school operations including human resources, transportation, business services, food service, maintenance and accounting.
 She is a member of the Arizona Association of School Business Officials and currently serves on the membership committee.
-She received her MBA from Grand Canyon University and graduated Magna Cum Laude from the University of Texas at Dallas with a Bachelors's Degree in Political Science.
+She received her MBA from Grand Canyon University and graduated Magna Cum Laude from the University of Texas at Dallas with a Bachelors Degree in Political Science.

 Deputy Superintendent for Educational and Family Services

-Ema Jáuregui began her career teaching in a K-8 school.
-She continued her teaching experience as a middle school teacher at Estrella Middle School.
-She entered school administration as the assistant principal of a preschool.
-Then she served as an assistant principal in a K-5, K-8, and a middle school for 6 years.
-She spent 6 years as the principal of our school John F. Long Elementary.
-Ema Jáuregui joined the Educational Services department in 2016 and served as the director of STEM/PLC and the Assistant Superintendent for Educational Services.
+Ema Jáuregui, Deputy Superintendent for Educational and Family Services, started her career as a K-8 school teacher.
+She later became a teacher at Estrella Middle School and then transitioned to school administration as a preschool assistant principal.
+She has worked as an assistant principal in K-5, K-8, and middle schools.
+For six years, she served as the principal of John F. Long Elementary School.
+In 2016, Ms. Jáuregui joined the Educational Services Department, where she served as the director of STEM/PLC and then as the Assistant Superintendent for Educational Services.